Once upon a time...

 For over 10 years now, Kelly has been a therapeutic musician with the Nashville chapter of Musicians On Call - which brings the healing power of music to the bedsides of patients.
 Since the Nashville chapter's launch, she has performed regularly for patients in the cardiac unit at Vanderbilt University Medical Center as well as at Alive Hospice.

-In addition to other media coverage, Kelly's book and story were featured as a Sunday cover story in The Tennessean, which also shared her successful advocacy for those suffering from Ehlers-Danlos syndrome: the painful connective tissue disease from which she suffers.
-Monahan formed the first-known EDS support group in the state of Tennessee at Monroe Carell Jr. Children's Hospital at Vanderbilt in Nashville.
+Monahan's book and story were featured as a Sunday cover story in The Tennessean, which also shared her successful advocacy for those suffering from Ehlers-Danlos syndrome: the painful connective tissue disease from which she suffers.
+She formed the first-known EDS support group in the state of Tennessee in coordination with Monroe Carell Jr. Children's Hospital at Vanderbilt in Nashville.

 Remember the sparkle in that Irish name and smile.
 And, if you ever get to hear Kelly sing, her touching voice will surely shine its own light as well.